FFNet: MetaMixer-based Efficient Convolutional Mixer Design

-\emph{Architecture.} For comparison at the backbone level, we utilize ImageNet-pretrained models as the backbone of UperNet~\cite{xiao2018upernet}.
+\textbf{2D Semantic Segmentation.} For comparison at the backbone level, we utilize ImageNet-pretrained models as the backbone of UperNet~\cite{xiao2018upernet}.
 Furthermore, to enable a system-level comparison, we propose $\text{FFNet}_{\textit{seg}}$, a model similar to the original FFNet but incorporating task-specific modifications. $\text{FFNet}_{\textit{seg}}$ adopts the standard backbone-head (encoder-decoder) architecture.
 Similar to the backbone, the head also employs FFNet blocks, thereby avoiding complex operations such as global self-attention \cite{cheng2021maskformer} and matrix decomposition \cite{guo2022segnext}.
 Following ~\cite{guo2022segnext}, we input the features from the last three stages into the head, where they are concatenated and processed through an FFN.
-Detailed configurations of the head for each datset will be provided in our official GitHub repository.

-Recent works~\cite{Cai_2023efficientvit, guo2022segnext, zhao2017pyramid} demonstrate that long-range interactions and multi-scale features are crucial for competitive performance in segmentation models.
-Accordingly, to enlarge the receptive field, we employ 9$\times$9 kernels in the final two stages of the backbone and the head.
-Additionally, to effectively process features of objects with varying sizes, we combine small-kernel and strip convolutions~\cite{hou2020strip, peng2017largestrip} (9$\times$1, 1$\times$9) with large-kernel convolution, enhancing flexible feature extraction.
-Further details and a visual schematic can be found in Appendix~\ref{app_sec: reparam} and Tab.~\ref{app_tab:archi}.
+More details are presented in Implementation details section.

-\emph{Setup.} We evaluate the effectiveness of our FFNet on two representative benchmark datasets: ADE20K~\cite{zhou2017ade20k} and Cityscapes~\cite{cordts2016cityscapes}.
-For backbone-level comparison, our models are trained for 160K-iterations with a batch size of 16, following standard recipe~\cite{liu2021swin, liu2022convnet}.
-For system-level comparisons, we adopt the same training settings in SegNeXt~\cite{guo2022segnext} and use ImageNet-1K pretrained models for initialization.
-We also use MMSegmentation toolbox~\cite{mmseg2020} for all semantic segmentation experiments.
+We evaluate the effectiveness of our FFNet on two representative benchmark datasets: ADE20K~\cite{zhou2017ade20k} and Cityscapes~\cite{cordts2016cityscapes}.
+For backbone-level comparison, our models are trained for 160k-iterations with a batch size of 16, following standard recipe~\cite{liu2021swin, liu2022convnet}.
+For system-level comparisons, we adopt the same training settings in SegNeXt~\cite{guo2022segnext} and use ImageNet-1k pretrained models for initialization.
+We use MMSegmentation toolbox~\cite{mmseg2020} for all semantic segmentation experiments.

-\emph{Results.} Tab.~\ref{tab:2dsemseg} shows that our methods excel not only as backbones but also as standalone segmentors, highlighting our model's superior performance-speed trade-off.
-For example, FFNet-4 achieves a $+1.8$ mIoU gain over ConvNeXt-B, while providing 50\% improvement in GPU speed and 37\% increase in mobile speed.
-Also, $\text{FFNet}_{\textit{seg}}$ consistently outperforms task-specific prior arts.
+\emph{\underline{Results.}} Tab.~\ref{tab:2dsemseg} shows that our methods excel not only as backbones but also as standalone segmentors, highlighting our model's superior performance-latency trade-off.
+For instance, FFNet-4 achieves a $0.6$ mIoU improvement over MogaNet-B while being 1.9$\times$/2.5$\times$ faster on the GPU/mobile device, respectively.
+In addition, $\text{FFNet}_{\textit{seg}}$ consistently outperforms task-specific prior arts.